saif-ellafi/foundryvtt-minimal-ui/README.md

 * Hidden Foundry Logo
 * Scenes, Player list and left side controls customized for minimalism
+* Macro Bar may be hidden, collapsed, auto-hidden (default) or shown
+* Macro Bar may be repositioned
 * Allows hiding Players List (Default: Visible)
-* Allows Hiding or having the Macro Bar collapsed (Default: Collapsed)
 * Allows Hiding or having the scene navigation collapsed (Default: Collapsed)
 * Shrinked icon size and position of the left-side controls as well as vertical expansion